MouseBiteLabs/Game-Boy-DMG-Color/DMGC-CPU-01/README.md

 ## Revision History

+### v2.5
+- Added space for adding <a href="https://shop.insidegadgets.com/product/gba-clockxcontrol/">ClockxControl by insideGadgets</a>

 ### v2.4
 - Changed some reference designators for more consistency to source PCBs
 - Expanded slot for FFC to feed through to back of board